 Thinking about refreshing your change management knowledge?

-Our next workshop takes place on the 11th September in the Regus Singapore.
+Discover the dates for the next workshop in the Regus Singapore.